SandraPinto/Data_Breach_Analysis/README.md

 **Research Question & Implementation**

-1.Accurately classify the types of breaches per industry
+1.Accurately classify the types of breaches per industry.
-   1. Perform K-means in order to determine the optimal number of breach categories
+2.Perform K-means in order to determine the optimal number of breach categories.
-2. Conduct an NLP model to predict type of Breach based on Description of Incident (text)
+3.Conduct an NLP model to predict type of Breach based on Description of Incident (text).

 **PHASE II- EDA & MODEL CONSTRUCTION**